-Scott Joiner is a first-chair trial lawyer who represents individuals and organizations in high-stakes white collar matters and complex commercial litigation.
+Scott Joiner, a first-chair trial lawyer and former federal prosecutor, represents clients in high-stakes white collar matters and complex commercial litigation.

-Mr. Joiner regularly represents global corporations, emerging companies, boards of directors, and individual entrepreneurs, founders, and senior executives in highly sensitive matters, including:
+Scott represents global corporations, emerging companies, boards of directors, executives, and entrepreneurs in highly sensitive commercial disputes and regulatory matters, including:

 • Internal corporate investigations

-• Regulatory investigations and enforcement actions brought by the Federal Trade Commission (FTC), including matters implicating novel consumer protection and data privacy issues
+• Regulatory investigations and enforcement actions brought by the Federal Trade Commission (FTC), state attorneys general, and district attorneys, including matters implicating novel consumer protection and data privacy issues

-Mr. Joiner leverages extensive government experience to help clients navigate potential crises and avoid legal and reputational pitfalls.
-Earlier in his career, Mr. Joiner served as an Assistant United States Attorney for the Northern District of California, where he was a member of the Corporate & Securities Fraud Unit and the Organized Crime Strike Force.
-During more than seven years at the US Attorney’s Office, he worked on a wide range of white collar matters, including cases involving securities fraud, insider trading, public corruption, Racketeer Influenced and Corrupt Organizations (RICO) Act offenses, FCPA violations, and money laundering and cryptocurrency investigations.
+Prior to joining Latham, Scott served as an Assistant US Attorney for the Northern District of California, where he was a member of the Corporate & Securities Fraud Unit and the Organized Crime Strike Force.
+During more than seven years at the US Attorney’s Office, he worked on a wide range of matters, including cases involving securities fraud, insider trading, public corruption, Racketeer Influenced and Corrupt Organizations (RICO) Act offenses, FCPA violations, and money laundering and cryptocurrency investigations.

-From 2004 to 2008, Mr. Joiner served as an officer in the United States Marine Corps, deploying to Ramadi, Iraq in 2007 with 3rd Battalion, 7th Marines.
+From 2004 to 2008, he served as an officer in the United States Marine Corps, deploying to Ramadi, Iraq in 2007 with 3rd Battalion, 7th Marines.

-Before joining the Marine Corps, Mr. Joiner practiced with an international law firm, where he focused on complex commercial litigation and white collar matters.
+Before joining the Marine Corps, Scott practiced with an international law firm, where he focused on complex commercial litigation and white collar matters.

 • Prominent investors and entrepreneurs in connection with various DOJ and SEC cryptocurrency and DeFi investigations and related litigation

-• Online commerce provider in FTC Section 5 investigation regarding artificial intelligence and machine learning.
+• An online commerce provider in FTC Section 5 investigation regarding artificial intelligence and machine learning.
 Matter closed without enforcement action

-• Technology company and online retailer in FTC Section 5 investigation regarding online apps and gaming
+• A technology company and online retailer in FTC Section 5 investigation regarding online apps and gaming

-• Payment processor and ISO in FTC Section 5 and Telemarketing Sales Rule investigation
+• A payment processor and ISO in FTC Section 5 and Telemarketing Sales Rule investigation

-• Fintech company in FTC Section 5 investigation into alleged deceptive marketing practices
+• A fintech company in FTC Section 5 investigation into alleged deceptive marketing practices

 • The board of directors of an emerging energy storage company in an internal investigation regarding allegations of accounting fraud